 - The electronic file contains those documents which the court is required to hold pursuant to the CPR, whether they are documents created by the court or lodged by the parties.
-It also contains notes, emails and letters added by the court staff and the judiciary, as did the previous paper file. - 6.3 All claims issued from 1st October 2014 ("New Claims") are allocated a new style number.
+It also contains notes, emails and letters added by the court staff and the judiciary, as did the previous paper file. - All claims issued are allocated a "new style" number.
 The Master with responsibility for each claim is allocated in rotation on a random basis and the claim form is stamped with the Master's name.
-Claims issued prior to 1st October 2014 ("Old Claims") are given a new style claim number in place of the existing number on the first occasion a document is filed after 30th September 2014.
+Claims issued prior to 1st October 2014 ("Old Claims") were given a new style claim number in place of the existing number on the first occasion a document is filed after 30th September 2014.
 Old claims where no document has been filed after that date will retain their old number, with the Masters identified by a letter of the alphabet.
-The old claim number will not be recognised by CE-File. - 6.4 It is only necessary to provide the court with the old number where a payment out is to be made of funds paid into court prior to 1st October 2014. - 6.5 New claims are managed as far as possible from the electronic file.
-All paper documents lodged with the court are scanned to the electronic file, or filed electronically, and routine case management is generally carried out using that file unless the volume of documents makes it impractical.
+The old claim number will not be recognised by CE-File. - 6.4 It is only necessary to provide the court with the old number where a payment out is to be made of funds paid into court prior to 1st October 2014. - New claims are managed from the electronic file.
+All documents lodged with the court are held on the electronic file, and routine case management is generally carried out using that file unless the volume of documents makes it impractical.
 If paper copies are required by the court a direction will be given to lodge further paper copies, usually in the form of a bundle (see below).
-The parties may be asked on occasions to file a pdf version of long documents to assist the court. - No paper file is maintained for New Claims.
+The parties may be asked on occasions to file a pdf version of long documents to assist the court. - 6.6 No paper file is maintained for new claims.
 Paper documents lodged with the court, after having been scanned to the file, are retained in day files for a period of 6 months.
 They will be available only in the event that scanning errors need to be corrected.
-They are destroyed at the end of the period. - 6.7 The only exception is original documents which are required to be lodged with the court pursuant to an order or a provision of the CPR (such as original wills).
+They are destroyed at the end of the period. - 6.7 The only exception is original documents (see 6.18 below) which are required to be lodged with the court pursuant to an order or a provision of the CPR (such as original wills).
 Original documents are retained in a separate secure storage area.
 Original documents must be clearly marked as such with a front sheet marked in a font of not less than 14 point, as follows: